 1. Sport or target shooting

 You must be a current member of an approved shooting organisation that conducts competitions or activities involving the type of firearms you wish to own.
 A copy of current membership is required with your application.
 If you are a member of an approved Pistol Shooting Club, you must also complete an Approval for Exchange of Information between Approved Clubs and Tasmania Police.

 2. Recreational hunting or vermin control

-You must produce a statutory declaration or official document signed by the owner or occupier of the land, the Director of the National Parks and Wildlife, or the Chief Executive Officer of the Forestry corporation established under section 6 of the Forestry Act 1920 giving permission to shoot a specified type of animal or vermin on specified land.
+You must produce a statutory declaration or official document signed by the owner or occupier of the land, the Director of the National Parks and Wildlife, or the Chief Executive Officer of the Forestry corporation established under Schedule 4, Section 7 of the Forest Management Act 2013 giving permission to shoot a specified type of animal or vermin on specified land.
 A copy of this document is required with your application.

 3. Primary production